 It was a slippery slope to a DVR full of shows and movies whose only critical acclaim would come only from the Teen Choice Awards.

 Even though I know I have a problem, I don’t think I’m ready to change.
-I need to find out just what the fuck is going on in Pretty Little Liars, first.
+I need to find out just what is going on in Pretty Little Liars, first.
 I’ve never once watched an episode of Bunheads, which should show you I’m totally in control of this habit.

 Besides, ABC Family has this new show starting soon called Ravenswood, and maybe this is going to be the series that gives Mad Men a run for its money!
 Judging by the commercial, something mysterious is going on!